cwise24/snopsy/docs/module2/8_git_extras.rst

 Tags
 -------

 Used to mark specific points in a repository's history.
+This is typically used to mark specific release points in software.
+Below are examples of tag creation and how to list existing tags.

 .. code-block:: bash
-   :caption: git tag
+   :caption: Add tag

    git tag -a "v1.2" -m "version 1.2"

 .. code-block:: bash
-   :caption: list git tags
+   :caption: List tags

    git tag -l